ramin-vakili/flutter-financial-chart/README.md

 A simple line chart:

 For charts `x-axis` there are two options:
-1. `AbsoluteXAxis`: Uses absolute date values of data entries to align them on x-axis
+1. `AbsoluteXAxis`: Uses absolute date values of data entries to align them on x-axis.

 2. `CategoryXAxis`: Uses the index (order) of data entries hence data entries will be shown with equal distance.
-(Useful to remove the market gaps.)
+(Useful to remove market close gaps.)

 ```dart
 Chart(